philipdarke/simple-thesis/README.md

 * PDF mode to format for on-screen reading, see [example](thesis_pdf.pdf).
 * The thesis builds automatically when you push to GitHub.

 :information_source: The class complies with the August 2019 Newcastle University thesis [requirements](https://www.ncl.ac.uk/media/wwwnclacuk/studentprogress/files/pgr/202122/Guideline%20for%20Submission%20and%20Format%20of%20Theses%20August%202021.pdf) as set out [below](#formatting).
 Another option for Newcastle University theses is the [NUTT](https://github.com/AndreGuerra123/NUTT) template (based on the popular [CUED](https://github.com/kks32/phd-thesis-template) template).
-This has extra formatting options but, in my view, doesn't look as good.
+This has extra formatting options but, in my view, doesn't look as good.[^1]
+[^1]: Largely due to the use of [Times New Roman](https://practicaltypography.com/times-new-roman-alternatives.html)

 ## Instructions